 “You have the evil one, koga nguo.
 His sickness is upon you.”
 He said before turning to the man, “Why, Nya Nganas, do you grip the girl so tightly?
 You will sever her soul if you do not leave now.
 Tell us what it is you want?”

 “Give me the reindeer that she was riding.”
-Nya said from behind her.
+Nya said, from behind her.

 “He wants the reindeer.”
 The orphan shaman echoed.

 “Yes, anything.”
-Her father interrupted the shaman as he gathered them around him.
+Her father interrupted the shaman, as he gathered them around him.

 “Brothers and sisters, you must build a reindeer out of wood.”
-They turned from him and collected wood which they hastily began to carve and daub with charred firewood.
+They turned from him and collected wood, which they hastily began to carve and daub with charred firewood.
 They draped furs of toffee and caramel over it, while the orphan shaman, drummed.
-When the reindeer was finished he began to jump up and down, and circle the fire.
-Nya Nganas rose up, and walked towards the wooden reindeer as the shaman encircled him.
-He placed his hand upon its antlers, and rode away.
+When the reindeer was finished, he began to jump up and down, and circle the fire.
+Nya Nganas rose up, and walked towards the wooden reindeer, as the shaman encircled him.
+Nya placed his hand upon its antlers, and rode away.

-Throughout the whole journey, the shaman drummed and moved his body.
-Until he fell down exhausted upon the floor, and on the bank of the river, Nya fell from the reindeer.
-Dusting himself down he saw that the reindeer was just made out of wood.
+Throughout the whole journey, the shaman drummed and moved his body, until he fell down, exhausted upon the floor and, on the bank of the river, Nya fell from the reindeer.
+Dusting himself down, he saw that the reindeer was just made out of wood.

 “What shaman did this to me?”
-He cried out as he wandered homeward through the forest.
-Silver eyed night watching him return to his two brothers.
+He cried out, as he wandered homeward, through the forest.
+Silver-eyed night watched him return to his two brothers.
 He looked at them each in turn, and said to the first brother:

 “You are fever.”
 And to the second: “You are smallpox.
 And I am a piercing sickness.”

-At his words the wind extinguished the fire, and scattered ash over the floor, as the three men became spirits of sickness and were human, no more.
+At his words, the wind extinguished the fire, and scattered ash over the floor, as the three men became spirits of sickness, and were human, no more.

 The Bear Man